20+ IDEAS FOR TODDLER STOCKING STUFFERS

 - For the little ones, a tube of puffs is great fun – and helps fill a lot of space!
 Pringles work great for the older crowd.

-- Mini boxes of cereal are a great treat – and make for an easy Christmas breakfast!
+- Mini boxes of cereal are a great treat – and make for an easy Christmas breakfast.
+This is a hit long into to tween years!

 - We don’t regularly buy lunch snacks from the store, and steer clear of the character ones when we do, so come Christmas it’s a huge deal to have Finding Dory gummies or Star Wars fruit roll ups appear!
 Younger kids might enjoy small packs of animal crackers and other teething-type treats with fun designs.